The Department of EMS Education offers the following EMS courses:

 In addition to the traditional lecture component, there is a mandatory “ride-along” observation time on an ambulance and in the Hartford Hospital Emergency Department.

-During the spring semester, we also offer an EMT program at the UConn-Storrs campus.
+We also offer an EMT program at the UConn-Storrs campus.
 This program runs in the evenings, and is approved for 4 credits.
+Fall 2014 UConn EMT Application

 The EMT refresher program is for anyone who holds a current license that is about to expire, or has expired in the past year.
 If the license expired more than a year ago, you must retake the initial program.
 The EMT refresher program costs $350 per person.
 The duration is 32 hours spread out over 2 weeks.
 Link to application.

 National Registry of EMTs Practical Examination